HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 4.md

     I --> J[Edit-SignedWDACConfig -AllowNewApps]
 ```

+> [!NOTE]\
-*Every time I use the word "App", I'm referring to regular Win32 programs as well as Microsoft Store installed apps; Basically, any software that you can run.*
+> *Every time I use the word "App", I'm referring to regular Win32 programs as well as Microsoft Store installed apps; Basically, any software that you can run.*
+>

-This scenario provides the ultimate protection level.
+> This scenario provides the ultimate protection level.
 Using the WDACConfig module, it's very easy to deploy, manage and maintain a system with this configuration.

 <br>